UsuarioDelNet/EngineeringDesign6/Labs/Lab2/README.md

 Updating files: 100% (408/408), done.
 ```
 ### cd iot
+> cd sets the current location to the stated directory.
+In this case, it is the iot directory just downloaded with the previous command.
 ```cd iot
 C:\Users\mrdan>cd iot

 C:\Users\mrdan\iot>
 ```
 ### ls
+> ls lists the files in the current directory.
 ```ls
 C:\Users\mrdan\iot>ls
 README.md  design     hype      lesson11  lesson4  lesson7  make              standards